mira-kine/tomoiru-web/README.md

 # Tomoiru-web app
 ## My friends always ask me for recommendations on things to do and eat in Japan...
-So I thought I'd make it more fun for them by bringing back the old times
+So I thought I'd make it more fun for them by creating a virtual buddy
 ### Features Available:
   - Meet Tomomi and get introduced to your room!
   - Chat with Tomomi!
 (English version available only)